 - Sharing injection drug supplies (needles, cookers, cottons, water)

 - Infants born to infected mothers

 A rapid HIV test can be done which involves a finger-stick and takes about 20 minutes for results.
-This test detects HIV antibodies, but does not test for AIDS.
+This test detects HIV antibodies.
 The testing is confidential.
 Contact your local public health office for testing.